mike-sierra/deotp/01_start.md

     __Options &rArr; Keep In Dock__, because it'll be an important tool for you.

-    At each step throughout this guide, you'll see a list of each new bit of jargon you encounter, for example:
+    At each appropriate step throughout this guide, you'll see a list of each new bit of jargon you encounter, for example:

     - _terminal_